<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 How ConocoPhillips employees can optimize their retirement contributions

-Contributing to your company's 401(k) plan can cut this year's tax bill significantly.
+Contributing to your company's 401k plan can help cut this year's tax bill significantly.

 3. A major opportunity.
-Lowering your taxable income by up to $34,750 means less of your money is immediately taxed.
-As displayed by the table below, this could save you thousands on your current tax bill.
+Lowering your taxable income by up to $35,750 means less of your money is immediately taxed.
+As shown in the table below, this could save thousands on your current tax bill.

 Dealing with Inflation

-Inflation — we're all too familiar with it.
+Inflation—we're all too familiar with it.
 Inflation degrades purchasing power over time, meaning the same things cost more year after year.
-While inflation is difficult to deal with as a working adult, managing it becomes more dire in retirement.
+While inflation is difficult to deal with as a working adult, managing it becomes even more critical in retirement.

-When nearing retirement, it's important to keep track of the rate of inflation, especially in specific areas like healthcare.
-While prices as a whole have risen dramatically, increases in particular categories can outpace inflation, which can lead to unpleasant surprises down the road if you're not prepared.
+When nearing retirement, it's important to keep track of the rate of inflation, especially in specific areas like health care.
+While prices as a whole have risen dramatically, increases in some categories can outpace inflation, which can lead to unpleasant surprises down the road if you're not prepared.
 Speak with a qualified financial advisor when constructing your holistic plan to help plan for the impacts of future inflation.

 Schedule a Call